Slalamander/inkBoard-docs/docs/source/tutorial/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The ``main_tabs`` entry is meant as the main ``Layout`` element in your dashboard.
-It configures a ``TabPages`` element directly, and inkBoard will put it as the topmost element, optionally together with a ``StatusBar``.
+It configures a :py:class:`TabPages <PythonScreenStackManager.elements.TabPages>` element directly, and inkBoard will put it as the topmost element, optionally together with a :py:class:`StatusBar <PythonScreenStackManager.elements.StatusBar>`.
 The ``statusbar`` entry configures a ``StatusBar`` element directly.
-These elements fullfill a somewhat similar role to the android statusbar.
+These elements fullfill a somewhat similar role to the statusbar on your phone.
 It shows various ``Icon`` elements meant to display information on the current state of the dashboard.
-The icons are added via inkBoard or integrations, so there is no need to worry about that.
+The icon elements are added via inkBoard or via integrations, so there is no need to worry about that.
 Both will, for now, be added with a minimum configuration.
 All that will be altered, is hiding the navigation bar from the ``TabPages`` since there is only one view for the moment.
 This is done via the ``hide_navigation_bar`` key.
 ``my-layout`` still needs to be added to the ``TabPages`` element in order for it to actually appear on the screen though.
 This is done under ``tabs`` key.
 Each tab needs an element defined, and be given a name such that they can be identified easily.

 This part of your configuration should look like below now.